Bioconductor/BBS/Doc/Prepare-Windows-Server-2022-HOWTO.md

 - `tensorflow_probability` is needed by Bioconductor package netReg.

 - `h5pyd` is needed by Bioconductor package rhdf5client.
+UPDATE (2021/12/10):
+  Looks like it's no longer the case.

 - `nbconvert` is needed by CRAN package nbconvertR which is itself used by Bioconductor package destiny.
 UPDATE (2021/12/06): destiny got deprecated